 - Cooked white or brown rice for serving

-- Heat oven to 500°F and arrange rack in upper third.
+- Make The Piri Piri Sauce: Heat oven to 500°F and arrange rack in upper third.
 Place chiles on a baking sheet and roast until blackened and soft, about 10 to 15 minutes.
 (Alternatively roast them in a dry cast iron skillet over medium heat.)
 Set chiles aside to cool briefly then trim off stems, cut in half lengthwise, and remove the white ribs and seeds.

-- Heat a large cast iron skillet over medium-high heat.
+- Cook The Shrimp: Heat a large cast iron skillet over medium-high heat.
 When heated, add the shrimp and marinate and cook until the shrimp are pink.
 Season well with salt, toss shrimp with cilantro, and serve with lime wedges over rice.